Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

-Even when you haven’t been back in more than a decade.
+Florence is one of those places that doesn’t leave you, even when you haven’t been back in more than a decade.

 Florence as Art Nerds

-In 2010, we weren’t artists — and we still aren’t.
+In 2010, we were not artists — and we still are not.
+What we were, and still are, is deeply curious.

 We love understanding why something matters.
 We love context.
 We love standing in front of a piece of art long enough for it to stop being “famous” and start being human.

-That mindset shaped how we experienced Florence — even then.
+That mindset shaped how we experienced Florence, even then.

 Killing Time the Right Way: San Marco and Learning to Sit with Art

-So we ate breakfast — a sandwich with prosciutto, mozzarella, eggs — and then wandered into the San Marco Museum.
+Because of inconsistent bus timing, we arrived in Florence extremely early.
+Our hotel was on the outskirts of town, so we found ourselves with unexpected time to fill.
+We grabbed breakfast — a sandwich with prosciutto, mozzarella, and eggs — and then wandered into the San Marco Museum.

 It ended up being one of the most meaningful stops of the day.